dracula/logseq/README.md

 All instructions can be also found at [draculatheme.com/logseq](https://draculatheme.com/logseq).

-### Offline install:

-- Copy the content of `custom.css` into `logseq/custom.css` in your notes repo if you want to have the theme available without an internet connection.

-### Online install:

 You can install this theme from the logseq marketplace.

 OR you can follow these old methods: